 The kidon held the babydon.

-Suffix = Function
+Form = Function

 You can change the order of the words to add emphasis.
 Remember, the endings let the reader know what the word does, so you can change the order for emphasis.
 For example: